Mohammaddev-spec/sales-report-analyzer/README.md

 Enter CSV file path: sample_sales.csv

-A sample CSV file ("sample_sales.csv") is included in this repository so you can test the program immediately.
+A sample CSV file named "sample_sales.csv" is included in this repository so you can test the program immediately.

 CSV Format